PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 ### Mode:

 Start the game either on the platform or just inside the Zero Gate station.

+### Flying Unlocked:

+The program needs to navigate from Zero Gate to the platform.
+However, the path that it takes differs depending on whether you have unlocked full flying (upon completion of the Indigo Disk DLC).

 ### Sandwich Reset Time: